StuntsPT/Structure_threader/docs/test_data.md

 ## SmallTestData.structure
-This file is a Structure formatted input file which was used to benchmark STRUCTURE and *MavericK*.
+This file is a Structure formatted input file which was used to benchmark Structure and *MavericK*.
 This is a medium sized SNP file (80 SNPs) which was obtained from the [1000 genomes project](http://www.1000genomes.org).
 The file was downloaded from [chromossome 22](https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/ALL.chr22.phase3_shapeit2_mvncall_integrated_v5b.20130502.genotypes.vcf.gz), and was then filtered using vcftools following the same criteria and commands as the BigTestData.str file.

 The used commands were: